vojtechmares/github-actions-training/README.md

               echo $HELLO # prints "world"
     ```

+**Overrides**:

+Secrets have a certain hierarchy when overriding with multiple configuration sources, this hierarchy goes as follows: _Dynamic environment variable > Step environment variable > Job environment variable > Workflow environment variable > Repository Environment environment variable > Repository environment variable > Organization environment variable_.

 ### Secrets

 Secrets are special values which are securely stored in GitHub and redacted from logs.
 Making it harder to leak them.

+Secrets for Organizations are located at: _[Organization] Settings -> Secrets and variables (left sidebar) -> Actions (dropdown menu)_.

+Secrets for Repositories are located at: _[Repository] Settings > Secrets and variables (left sidebar) > Actions (dropdown)_.

 There are few options, where a secret can be defined:

 - **Organization**: each GitHub organization can have its secrets, which are available to all repositories under the organization
 - **Repository**: secrets available only for a single repository (do not forget that secrets can be passed to workflows even when workflow resides in different repository)
-- **Environment**: each repository can have environments for deployments and secrets can be environment-specific and available only to jobs/steps that are deploying to the environment
+- **Repository Environment**: each repository can have environments for deployments and secrets can be environment-specific and available only to jobs/steps that are deploying to the environment

+**Overrides**:

+Secrets have a certain hierarchy when overriding with multiple configuration sources, this hierarchy goes as follows: _Repository Environment secret > Repository secret > Organization secret_.

 ### GitHub token (`secrets.GITHUB_TOKEN`)